seamplex/feenox/doc/tutorials/110-tensile-test/README.md

 ## Expected results {#sec:expected}

-The following results are expected to be obtained by the end of the tutorial:

  1. Compute the displacement and stress distribution within the geometry.
 Create pictures of their distribution with a post-processing tool.
  2. Show that the specimen experiences elongation along the\ $x$ axis and a mild contraction in\ $y$ (and even milder in $z$).
  3. Check that the normal tension at the center of the specimen matches the theoretical solution $\sigma_x = F_x/A$